sebinsua/dotcom/posts/algorithmic-bathwater.md

    2. If it seems to be possible to compute a solution from a combination of previously computed solutions (e.g. “optimal substructure”) then we can solve it using **Dynamic Programming**.
 Dynamic programming is particularly beneficial when the same subproblem reappears multiple times in a computation (e.g. “overlapping subproblems”).

+      - Dynamic programming allows you to save time at the expense of space.

       - There are two high-level ways of implementing dynamic programming and the choice depends on the problem:

         - We can always apply **Top-down Memoization**.
 This is effectively a DFS of the state space, generally implemented using recursive memoized function calls.
 It’s not always the most efficient way to solve the problem due to the overhead of recursion, but it does avoid the need to compute all possible subproblems first.